 is part of the installation package if you have installed containerd (and I guess, also with cri-o…).

-P.S.: if you still need to migrate your Kubernetes cluster from Docker container runtime to containerd runtime, you might be interested in this blog post:
+P.S.: If you still need to migrate your Kubernetes cluster from Docker container runtime to containerd runtime, you might be interested in this blog post: